 Day 2: Valle Nevado

-The safest way to do this tour is hiring a local agency.
+The safest way to do this tour is by hiring a local agency.
 To walk on the steep mountains, narrow and snowy permission and specific chains for it are required.
-Anyway … the vans often pick up passengers between 7:30 and 8:30 am, in order to go renting clothes and snowboarding or skiing equipments and the way to get to the Valley takes around 1 hour.
+Anyway … the vans often pick up passengers between 7:30 and 8:30 am, in order to go renting clothes and snowboarding or skiing equipment and the way to get to the Valley takes around 1 hour.
 There’s a stop halfway, in Farellones ski station that is already in the Andes and close to other ski resorts, such as La Parva and El Colorado.
 The group I was in decided to meet the Valle Nevado (3,000 meters high), take some pictures there and go back to go skiing in Farellones, which has less steep slopes and shorter distances for beginners.
 The valley itself is wonderful and certainly worth it for those who already have experience with winter sports.
 If you do not know how to ski or ride a snowboard is interesting to take some lessons before.
 The whole tour is quite tiring but surely fruitful.
-The van gets back on the setted time and usually goes back to Santiago between 18h and 19h.
+The van gets back on the set time and usually goes back to Santiago between 18h and 19h.
 When you arrive in the city you see if you want to eat or drink something out, the rides of this day finish earlier so it’s up to you.

 Day 3: Palácio de la Moneda , National Library , National Metropolitan Park and Cerro San Cristóbal (phew!)

 The ride to see the changing of the guard must be adapted according to the day of the week and most likely will be the first of the day.
 Station: La Moneda.
 In particular, I had the impression to be witnessing an event of a country still very marked by dictatorship and by strong features of this period.
 Admission is free.